djdron/vortextracker/readme.txt

  Sample rate

-  Samples frequency, more values for more quality, but it requires more system resources.
-Some sound cards not support 44100 and 48000 Hz, so can be error messages are displayed (or sound quality will be worse).
+  Samples frequency, more value for more quality.
+If some frequency is not supported by sound card can be error messages or sound quality will be worse.

  Bit rate